 Buenos Aires, Argentina (4 nights)

 Buenos Aires is the capital city of Argentina, and with most capital cities come many things to keep you busy for a few days.
 Now that you are back from Patagonia, you can spend sometime spoiling yourself by trying the famous Argentinian beef in one of the many restaurant in San Telmo, learn the national dance moves of Argentina, the Tango, or learn the history of the country by visiting the many museums available in the city such as the National History Museum and the Falkland Islands War Memorial.
 You can also spend a day exploring the La Boca district and get a photo of you with the colorful houses of La Boca.

 Last but not least, you can take an overnight bus or if you are lucky enough to find a cheap flight, fly to Iguazu Falls and spend a day exploring the Argentinian side of the falls and another on the Brazilian side.
 I highly recommend you explore both sides as each side offers different takes on this wonder of the world.
 If you have an extra day, you can stay on the Brazilian side and go on a helicopter tour to really appreciate the scale of Iguazu Falls.

-That is it for a 2 months-ish itinerary through Chile and Argentina.
+That is it for a 2-months itinerary for Chile and Argentina.
 Did I miss anything from the list?
 Please let me know in the comments below.